andrewpareles/scope-tailwind/README.md

 ```

 You can disable scoping by adding the flag `-s ""`.
-If you don't disable it, you must create an element with the className "scope" in order for your styles to appear.
+If you don't disable it, you must create an element with the className "scope" (or whatever is in `-s`) in order for your styles to appear.

 The prefix you specify here must agree with the prefix in `tailwind.config.js`.